junxit/us-congress-bills-115/bill.md

     > - **(2)** 50 percent of all small and medium-sized enterprise resources shall be targeted to activities that reach enterprises owned, managed, and controlled by women.

 - **(c)** *Monitoring system* Section 253(b) of the Foreign Assistance Act of 1961 (22 U.S.C.
 2211b(b)) is amended—
-  - **(1)** in paragraph (1), by inserting “, including goals on a gender disaggregated basis, such as improvements in employment, access to financial services, enterprise development, earnings and control over income, and property and land rights,” after “performance goals”;
+  - **(1)** in paragraph (1), by inserting “, including goals on a gender disaggregated basis, such as improvements in employment, access to financial services, education, enterprise development, earnings and control over income, and property and land rights,” after “performance goals”;
   - **(2)** in paragraph (2), by striking “include performance indicators to be used in measuring or assessing the achievement” and inserting “incorporate Agency planning and reporting processes and indicators to measure or assess the achievement”; and
   - **(3)** by striking paragraph (4).
 - **(d)** *Poverty measurement methods* Section 254 of the Foreign Assistance Act of 1961 (22 U.S.C.
 2211c) is amended to read as follows:
   > ## § 254.
 Poverty measurement methods
   >
-  > The Administrator of the Agency, in consultation with financial intermediaries and other appropriate organizations, should have in place at least one method for implementing partners to use to assess poverty levels of their current incoming or prospective clients.
+  > The Administrator of the Agency, in consultation with financial intermediaries and other appropriate organizations, should have in place at least 1 method for implementing partners to use to assess poverty levels of their current incoming or prospective clients.

 - **(e)** *Additional authorities* Section 255 of the Foreign Assistance Act of 1961 (22 U.S.C.
 2211d) is amended—
   - **(1)** by striking “assistance for microenterprise development assistance” and inserting “development assistance for micro, small, and medium-sized enterprises”; and